Indications of Windows Media Player Cannot Play the File Error

 If Windows Media Player stopped working after the latest Windows update, you can easily verify it using System Restore.

-• Click the Start button and type system restore.
+- Click the Start button and type system restore.

-• After your system is restored to the earlier configuration, check to see whether Windows Media Player runs correctly again or encounters the same error message again.
+- After your system is restored to the earlier configuration, check to see whether Windows Media Player runs correctly again or encounters the same error message again.

 You can make use of this method only if you have created a restore point earlier.
 If you have no restore point created, this method doesn’t work.
-You can try fixing the error using the next following method.
+You can try fixing the error using the following method.

 Method 5: Use the proper codec for the media files

 Although the Windows media player supports most of the file formats, the media files don’t play if there is no supported codec for them.
-Download the required codec by visiting the Microsoft website and install it on your computer.
+Download the required codec by visiting the Microsoft website and installing it on your computer.

-Now restart Windows media player and try playing the media file if you still have trouble playing the media file proceed to the next solution.
+Now restart the Windows media player and try playing the media file if you still have trouble playing the media file proceed to the next solution.

 Method 6: Re-register Some DLL Files

-To fix Windows media player cannot play the file, you can try re-registering some DLL files.
+To fix the Windows media player cannot play the file, you can try re-registering some DLL files.
 Follow the steps given below:

 Step 1: In the search bar type “cmd” -> right-click on “Command Prompt” to select Run as “administrator”